Ko11e/Save_the_egg/README.md

 # Feature
 ### Start menu
 As an opening screen, the user is greeted by the name of the game in ASCII art and a menu where the user can choose to read more about the rules for the different levels, see the high score boards, start the game or quit the game.
-As long as the user is in the menu, the text is YELLOW to make it easy for the user to see that the game has not yet started.<br>
+As long as the user is in the menu, the text is YELLOW to make it easy for the user to see that the game has not yet started.

 ![Start screnn](images/Startscreen.png)
 #### Rulse For the diffrent level
 <details>